Application Due: Extended to March 25, 2022

 To participate in the Study Tour, applicants are required to agree to:

-After gathering all above documents electronically, please visit 2022 Online Application to apply for the KKC Study Tour by the aforementioned deadline.
+After gathering all above documents electronically (“3.
+Letter of Employment,” and “4.
+Letters of Recommendation” may be mailed), please visit 2024 Online Application to apply for the KKC Study Tour by the aforementioned deadline.

 Frequently Asked Questions